Table of Contents

 As God worked through six days and rested on the seventh, so Adam and Eve learned that they should work six days and rest on the seventh.
 This weekly Sabbath was a divine institution given to our first parents and their descendants.
 And its observance was required by God, the Lawgiver.

 In order for every love relationship to grow, there must be time set aside to develop that bond.
-The Sabbath was a time set by God that man may stop his daily work and commune with Him.
-The Sabbath was given more as a gift than a command.
+The seventh day was a time set by God that man may stop his daily work and commune with Him.
+It was given more as a gift than a command.
 It is like a married couple set special time for a date night so that they may draw closer to each other.

 1 John 3:4 tells us that sin is the breaking of the commandments of God.
 Adam and Eve knew what God required of them and what sin is.
 And they passed this knowledge to their descendants.
 When Cain murdered Abel, he knew he committed a sin against God (Genesis 4:10).
 Later on, we read that Abraham kept all of God’s commands and statues (Genesis 26:5).
 Also, Joseph knew that it was a sin to commit adultery (Genesis 39:9).
 And before Sinai, in Exodus 16, the Israelites knew about the Sabbath command even though they were not written on stone yet.
 And the Lord tested them to see if they would keep His Sabbath command holy.

 Jesus affirmed the institution of the Sabbath that was given to Adam and Eve and their offspring.
 He said, “The Sabbath was made for man, and not man for the Sabbath” (Mark 2:27).
 This act of blessing the seventh day and declaring it holy was done for the benefit of all the human race.
-Some claim that the seventh-day Sabbath was given only to the Jews.
+Some claim that the seventh-day was given only to the Jews.
 But the Bible declares that it was instituted more than 2000 years before the existence of Jews.
-And Jesus Himself confirmed that He didn’t come to change its observance (Matthew 5:17,18).

 In His service,